08 Jul Dieting While Breastfeeding – Does it affect your milk supply?

 In any case, in this stage a women shouldn’t eat less than 1800 Kcal per day, as eating less than this amount can adversely affect breast milk volume, plus, a poor diet with a very low caloric supply might be lacking in essential nutrients and lead to changes in the nutrient composition of the human milk.

-Nutrients affected by maternal food consumption include Vitamin A; water-soluble vitamins such as Vitamin B-6, Vitamin B-12, and folate; iodine and selenium; as well as vitamin D and fatty acids whose importance in the neurological and retina development of the baby has been discussed in previous blogs.
+Breastmilk nutrients affected by maternal food consumption include Vitamin A; water-soluble vitamins such as Vitamin B-6, Vitamin B-12, and folate; iodine and selenium; as well as vitamin D and fatty acids whose importance in the neurological and retina development of the baby has been discussed in previous blogs.

 If you are breastfeeding, it’s best to wait for at least 2-3 months until lactation is well established, as trying to consciously lose weight before this time can have the adverse effects mentioned above.
 According to research, weight loss of approximately half a kilogram per week can be considered safe and does not affect the growth of the baby.